 He has served as team physician for many high school and college sports teams, as well as the Atlantic Coast Conference men's and women's basketball tournaments, minor league baseball, semipro football, rugby and the Marine Corps Marathon, among others.
 Dr. Modlinski has served as medical co-director for the Kentucky Derby Festival miniMarathon/Marathon and Ironman Louisville.

-Stephanie FishProgram coordinator
+Stephanie was a race ambassador for the Kentucky Derby Festival miniMarathon and Marathon in 2016, and an official pacer for the miniMarathon in 2017.
+She is a certified yoga instructor and avid dog lover.
+She also serves as an event coordinator for Norton Sports Health and the Norton Healthcare Foundation.